|

 As part of Northeastern’s AccessHack, co-built a TypeScript Figma plugin that evaluates frames and components for accessibility issues—color contrast, missing alt text, and keyboard focus order—and highlights them directly in the design canvas.
 This tool helps designers catch WCAG compliance gaps early, making inclusive design easier from the start.

 As one of the lead developers on a cross‑functional team, and in partnership with the Chesapeake Conservancy to transform their Excel‑based species filter into an interactive React web app.
-Over four agile sprints, we gathered stakeholder requirements, analyzed the legacy tool’s core features, compiled USDA tree and image datasets, and implemented geolocation‑driven recommendations.
+Over eight agile sprints, we gathered stakeholder requirements, analyzed the legacy tool’s core features, compiled USDA tree and image datasets, and implemented geolocation‑driven recommendations.
 The result is a PWA that helps landowners and conservation planners intuitively select native Pennsylvania trees, making restoration decisions both data‑driven and user‑friendly.